Wednesday, 1 September 2021

 The poetics is an important land mark in the literary criticism.
 It is an attempt to arrive at the truth, rather than ascertaining of some preconceived notions.
 As Aristotle’s methods are exploratory and tentative it contains so much that is of permanent and universal interest in it.
 According to Aristotle imitation (mimesis) is the common basis of all the fine arts.
 But they differ from each other in their medium, manner and objects of imitation.
 Thus, poetry differs from painting and music in its medium of imitation.
 Poetry itself is divisible into epic and dramatic on the basis of its manner of imitation.
 Here the epics narrate while the dramatic represents through action.
 The dramatic poetry itself is distinguished as tragic or comic on the basis of its objects of imitation.
 Tragedy imitates a noble character whereas a comedy imitates a mean character.
 Tragedy imitates men as better and the comedy as worse than they really are.
 Thus, Aristotle differentiates tragedy from other kinds of poetry.

 Aristotle considers tragedy superior to epic, as all the parts of an epic are included in tragedy.
 But, at the same time he argues that all that of tragedy are not found in epics.
-Aristotle defines tragedy as “The imitation of an action, serious, complete and of a certain magnitude, in a language beautified in different parts, with different kinds of embellishments, through actions and not narrations and through scenes of pity and fear bringing about the catharsis of emotions.
+Aristotle defines tragedy as “The imitation of an action, serious, complete and of a certain magnitude, in a language beautified in different parts, with different kinds of embellishments, through actions and not narrations and through scenes of pity and fear bringing about the catharsis of "emotions".

 According to Aristotle tragedy has six parts namely plot, characters, diction, reasoning, spectacles and song.
 As tragedy imitates action, the action that imitates is plot.
 So, the plot should consist of logical and inevitable sequence of events.
 The action must have a beginning, middle and an end.
 It must be long enough to permit an orderly development of an action to a catastrophe.
 Aristotle divides the plots of tragedy mainly into two kinds, simple and complex.
 In a tragedy with a simple plot, the change in the fortunes of the hero takes place without any Perepeteia and Anagnorisis.
 An ideal tragic plot, according to Aristotle, must not be simple.
-It must be complex, that is, it must have Perepeteia which means ‘reversal of intention, the opposite that are intended or ignorance of truth’, and Anagnorisis which means “recognition of truth or realization of truth”.
+It must be complex, that is, it must have Peripeteia which means ‘reversal of intention, the opposite that are intended or ignorance of truth’, and Anagnorisis which means “recognition of truth or realization of truth”.

 The ideal tragedy is a story where an unexpected catastrophe or a calamity happens due to a false move blindly made by a friend, kinsman, or by the hero himself.
 It is a tragedy brought about, not by the deliberate purpose of some evil agent, not by mere chance but by human error.
 ‘Hamartia’ is the tragic error of the hero.
 He may err innocently, unknowingly, without any evil intention at all.
 The miscalculation of the hero causes a chain of incidents that result in the change from good fortune to bad fortune.
 Thus, ‘Hamartia’ becomes an inevitable one to the tragic plot.
 Similarly both Peripeteia and Anagnorisis are incidents and so they too become parts of the plot.
 They are actually bringing a change from friendship to hostility and vice versa.
 The ignorance and the recognition of some truth can be caused by separate incidents.
 They may be easily combined in some incidents.
 Aristotle considers this combined form to be the most effective.
 Here, Aristotle cites Oedipus as the best example of this combined ‘Reversal-recognition’ one.
 (Sophecles's Oedipus Rex (430 BC)-Oedipus killed his father Laius and became the king of Thebes and married his mother Jocasta.
 Having realized the truth gorged out his eyes and banished himself).
 He also talks about a third kind of plot, that depends on the incidents of suffering and depicts murder, torture and death.
 He rates it very low and says that it indicates a deficiency in the art of the poet.

+According to Aristotle, as tragedy idealizes, it imitates men as better and as comedy caricatures, it shows men as worse.
 Aristotle does not consider poetic Justice, the rewards and punishments to the good and evil as necessary for the tragedy as the suffering is far in excess of the fault or error of the hero..But, he regards it more keeping with the spirit of comedy.
 He rules out plots with a double end, that is, the plots in which there is happiness for some of the characters and misery for others.
 Such double ending weakens the tragic effect and hence it must be avoided.
 Thus, Aristotle declares that he is against Tragic-Comedy.

 Aristotle also opines that perfectly good as well as utterly wicked persons are not suitable to be heroes of tragedies.
 So, an ideal tragic hero is a man who stands midway between the two extremes.
-His misfortune is brough upon him by some fault of his own.
+His misfortune is brought upon him by some fault of his own.
 The Greek word ‘Hamartia’ means ‘missing the mark’ or ‘miscalculation’.
 This error may arise from any of the three ways: ignorance, hasty or careless view of anything, by mistake.
 In our sympathy for this sufferer on the stage, we forget our own troubles and worries.
 Fear is the impulse to withdraw and pity is the impulse to approach.
 Both these impulses are harmonized and blended in tragedy and this balance brings relief and repose.

 The function of a tragedy is to arouse the emotion of pity and fear in the minds of the viewers and in this way affecting the chatharsis of the emotions.
 The Greek word ‘Catharsis’ has actually three meanings.
 It means purgation, purification and clarification.
 In the tragedy the spectator sees that it is the tragic error or Hamartia of the hero which results in suffering, and so he learns something about the universal relation between character and destiny.
 So, there is some ‘purgation and purification’.
 As it leads to an enhanced understanding of the universal law it is intellectual.
 So, there is some clarifications too.